hapijs/mimos/API.md

 ### `mimos.path(path)`

-Lookup file extension from path and return mime object, or `null` if not found, where:
+Lookup file extension from path and return mime object, or an empty object literal `{}` if not found, where:

 - `path` path to file including the file extension.
 Uses the `extension` values of the mime objects for lookup.